prescottprue/react-redux-firebase/README.md

 The above install command will install the `@latest` tag.
 You may also use the following tags when installing to get different versions:

 * `@next` - Next upcoming release.
-Currently points to active progress with `v1.5.0-*` pre-releases
+Currently, points to active progress with `v1.5.0-*` pre-releases
 * `@canary` - Most possible up to date code.
-Currently points to active progress with `v2.0.0-*` pre-releases. *Warning:* Syntax is different than current stable version.
+Currently, points to active progress with `v2.0.0-*` pre-releases. *Warning:* Syntax is different than current stable version.

 Other versions docs are available using the dropdown on the above docs link.
 For quick access:
 * [Version `1.5.0` Docs](http://docs.react-redux-firebase.com/history/v1.5.0/)
 * [Version `2.0.0` Docs](http://docs.react-redux-firebase.com/history/v2.0.0/)

-Be aware of changes when using version that are tagged `@latest`.
+Be aware of changes when using a version that is tagged `@latest`.
 Please report any issues you encounter, and try to keep an eye on the [releases page](https://github.com/prescottprue/react-redux-firebase/releases) for updates.

 ## Use

-**Note:** If you are just starting a new project, you may want to use [`v2.0.0`](http://docs.react-redux-firebase.com/history/v2.0.0/#use) since it is has an even easier syntax.
+**Note:** If you are just starting a new project, you may want to use [`v2.0.0`](http://docs.react-redux-firebase.com/history/v2.0.0/#use) since it has an even easier syntax.
 For clarity on the transition, view the [`v1` -> `v2` migration guide](http://docs.react-redux-firebase.com/history/v2.0.0/docs/v2-migration-guide.html)

 Include `reactReduxFirebase` in your store compose function and  `firebaseStateReducer` in your reducers: